You know how many moving parts go into running a business, so how are you staying organized this year?

 7. Always Be Learning

 Research all of the major conventions or conferences you’d like to attend for the year.
-Choose the ones that would best help you with your business objectives, commit to attend them and block them off in your calendar.
+Choose the ones that would best help you with your business objectives, commit to attending them, and block them off in your calendar.
 This will help ensure you don’t overbook yourself and can plan projects accordingly.

 Check out this list of can’t-miss conferences for a jump-start in your search.